-- D. Glass - 1.
-Carriers must establish a program to effect prompt repair or replacement of damaged or broken glass covered under automobile physical damage coverage, at a fair and competitive cost. - 2.
-Carriers must have a plan to screen all glass bills and obtain reasonable discounts on market price lists for all domestic and foreign windshields and all side and back glass. - 3.
-Carriers must have a plan to pay labor costs which are reasonable and competitive for glass repair or replacement. - 4.
-Carriers must consider a plan to waive any glass deductible if the insured elects to repair the glass damage in lieu of replacement. - 5.
-Carriers must have a plan to address fraud, including inspection or reinspection of a representative sampling of all glass losses.
-In no event shall the selection be based on the age or sex of the policyholder, customary operators of vehicle, or the principal place of garaging of the vehicle.

-- E. Fraud Training - 1.
-Carriers must have a plan that provides for ongoing training on fraud awareness and how to identify suspicious claims. - 2.
-Carriers must have a plan for training on special investigation and handling of suspicious and suspected fraudulent claims. - 3.
-Carriers must have a plan to provide training on claim reporting and fraud recognition to producers and their customer service representatives.
+- 2. SCs must have a plan to screen all glass bills and obtain reasonable discounts on market price lists for all domestic and foreign windshields and all side and back glass. - 3.
+SCs must have a plan to pay labor costs which are reasonable and competitive for glass repair or replacement. - 4.
+SCs must consider a plan to waive any glass deductible if the insured elects to repair the glass damage in lieu of replacement. - 5.
+SCs must have a plan to address fraud, including inspection or reinspection of a representative sampling of all glass losses.
+In no event shall the selection be based on the age or sex of the policyholder, customary operators of motor vehicle, or the principal place of garaging of the motor vehicle. - E. Fraud Training - 1.
+SCs must have a plan that provides for ongoing training of fraud awareness and how to identify suspicious claims. - 2.
+SCs must have a plan for training of special investigation and handling of suspicious and suspected fraudulent claims. - 3.
+SCs must have a plan to provide training on claim reporting and fraud recognition to producers and its customer service representatives.